 Here’s a look at the timeframes for become a licensed clinical psychologist:

 - Completing a bachelor’s degree takes four years

 - A master’s in psychology (sometimes optional) runs for one to two years

 - For a doctorate, programs typically take four to six years

 - Postgraduate training and licencing require between one to two years

 Overall, your pathway to licenced practice is likely to include 8+ years of university-level education.
-To minimize the time required, you can enter a PhD program after your psychology bachelor’s degree.
-You may also apply for a master’s program that is embedded within a clinical psychology doctorate program, such as the Clinical Psychology Master of Arts (MA) at Northwestern University Feinberg School of Medicine.
+To minimize the time, you can enter a PhD program after a psychology bachelor’s degree.
+You may also apply for a master’s program embedded within a clinical psychology doctorate program, such as the Clinical Psychology Master of Arts (MA) at Northwestern University Feinberg School of Medicine.

 Graduates are able to maintain a psychology practice where they consult with and treat people experiencing mental health problems.